jasonadki/HTMX-Django-Lightning-Quotes/readme.md

 # Quotes Dashboard Application

 ## Overview
-The Quotes Dashboard is a simple application that generates quote cards for invoices with satoshi amounts and QR codes.
+The Quotes Dashboard is a simple application that generates quote cards for invoices with bitcoin amounts and QR codes.
 Each card features a unique QR code that facilitates payment.
 Users can drag these cards around freely within the app's interface.
 When a QR code receives a payment, the application instantly recognizes it and utilizes HTMX to update only the specific card that has been paid.
 This approach ensures smooth, real-time payment processing and accurate visual feedback, making it easy to monitor transaction statuses at a glance.

 ### Key Features
 - **Lightning Network Payments:** Supports payments over the Lightning Network using the BTCPay Server through Voltage.